 This post contains affiliate links.
 All opinions are 100% my own.
 Please read disclosure here.

 1. Nursing bra or bra with no underwire: A good bra will provide some comfort, and breast pads can be added to help absorb any leaks.
 While pregnant I went through three different brands of bras and a few different sizes (I kept growing).
 Then just when I figured out what bra worked for me, it was time to change again.
 Ugh.
 An underwire bra was very necessary for me while pregnant.
 However, after pregnancy and while breastfeeding I couldn’t stand underwire.
 Loathed it, actually.
-I really liked Bravado!
+Although, I really liked Bravado!
 Body Silk Seamless Nursing Bra.
 Comfort is the key!
 Reasonable price, functional and was comfortable!

 2. Bottles: I took a gamble, and went with Playtex BPA Free Premium Nurser Bottles with Drop In Liners You put your breastmilk or formula in the liner, and when your baby is done feeding you just throw away the liner.
 This is super helpful and a time-saver.
 All you need to spend time cleaning is really the nipples.
 The bottles themselves, you wash as needed.
 Also, I followed the rule of not giving a bottle or pacifier until week 4 to avoid nipple confusion.
 I think this helped her not to have any issues with the bottle system I wanted to use.

 You will need 4 oz and 8 oz bottle sizes.
 Playtex has interchangeable nipples (slow flow, medium, and fast flow).
 As babies grow they will need faster flow.
 Get a few of each.